Highway 1 - McKenzie Interchange

 The total cost of the Highway 1 Admirals Road/McKenzie interchange is $96 million, with the Government of Canada contributing over $32.6 million under the New Building Canada Fund’s Provincial-Territorial Infrastructure Component- National and Regional Projects and the Government of British Columbia funding the remaining $63.35 million.

-The McKenzie Interchange Project will improve traffic flow of passenger, transit and goods movement vehicles and reduce collisions and congestion-related impacts to the economy and the environment.
+The McKenzie Interchange Project is improving traffic flow of passenger, transit and goods movement vehicles and congestion-related impacts to the economy and the environment.

 Project benefits include:

 - Reductions in frequency and severity of crashes